energietransitie/twomes-opentherm-monitor-hardware/README.md

 * [Credits](#credits)

 ## General info
-This repository will soon contain the open hardware design files, such as schematics and board layout files for the Twomes OpenTherm monitor device.
+This repository will soon contain the open hardware design files, such as schematics and board layout files for the Twomes OpenTherm Monitor device.

 The associated firmwware that you can run on this device, please see another repository.
 Initially, the firmware will be developed as a branch for the [Twomes OpenTherm DIYLESS gateway](https://github.com/energietransitie/twomes-opentherm-gateway-diyless) firmware, until it is ripe for its own repository.